- Why Research

 New Brunswick, New Jersey

-- Seeking to identify new therapeutic targets for treatment of breast cancer, particularly triple negative breast cancers.
+Goal: To identify new therapeutic targets for the treatment of breast cancer, particularly BRCA-driven triple negative breast cancers (TNBCs).

 Full Research Summary